Employee Orientation Program

 - Part 3 - The Work Unit

-Parts 1 and 2 are presented sequentially in a standardized program by the Division of Human Resources.
+Parts 1 and 2 are presented sequentially in a standardized program by the Division of Human Capital Services.
 The following topics are covered:

 - The State of Kansas organization and structure